fluentpython/orablog/idiomatic.rst

         i += 1

-That works, but is not "Pythonic".
-It's not just a matter of style or cleverness.
+That works, but it's "unpythonic".
+It's not just a matter of style.
 The real issue is readability.
-This is more readable:
+This is way more readable:

 ::